Shadow banking bolsters China Inc as Beijing tightens credit

 The crackdown, however, only reinforced the dependency of many of China's non-state backed enterprises on the shadow banking industry.

-Fitch says some 36 percent of outstanding credit in China, or 34 trillion yuan ($5.55 trillion), lies outside banks' loan portfolios, a huge pool of money which market participants find difficult to track and which could cause an ugly credit mess in a steeper slowdown.
+Fitch says some 36 percent of outstanding credit in China, or 34 trillion yuan, lies outside banks' loan portfolios, a huge pool of money which market participants find difficult to track and which could cause an ugly credit mess in a steeper slowdown.

 Beijing now faces the difficult task of trying to re-direct a non-bank financing system - created by the government's own lending policies - that has helped keep its economy humming.